 Activity: Test the docs in your Open Source project

-With the open-source API project you’re working with, find one of the following:
+With the open-source API project you’re working with, find the following:

 Identify who performs the testing on the project.
 Reach out and interact with the QA lead for the project to gather as much information as you can about how testing is done.
 Find answers to the following questions: